Luligu/zigbee2mqtt-automations/README.md

     attribute: contact
     equal: false
 ```
-The automation is run when contact change to false for the device Contact sensor
+The automation is run when contact change to false (the contact is opened) for the device Contact sensor

 # time condition examples: